dallaby23/OpenSkyPanel/README.md

   This is completely opensource and free to use.
 If you want to team up and develop it further please let me know.
 I do have several plans for its future.
 I will also be providing video of inflight in the very near future, so stay tuned!!

+  Please read all of this page then goto the Instructions page to see how to install.
+Good luck and happy flying !!

 EFIS Panel

 ![image](https://github.com/user-attachments/assets/29588057-1ae5-4e3e-bbde-44c65f2379d1)